fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-114. ### How to add Google Analytics for React Router?
+114	### How to add Google Analytics for react-router?

      Add a listener on the `history` object to record each page view: